 The Old Course is usually closed on Sundays – except when there are golf tournaments on such as The Open or the Dunhill Links Championship.
 When closed, the course is open to the townspeople as a park where they can walk or have picnics.

 When we talk about the road that cuts across the 1st and 18th holes, we’re referring to Grannie Clark’s Wynd.
 That’s the name of it.
 And if your golf ball lands on it you must play it as it lies, or take relief under the penalty of one stroke.
+(Same goes for the road that runs alongside The Road Hole, 17th).
 Wynd is a common name for a narrow lane between houses in Scotland and Northern England.
 And they’re usually straight.

 Prior to 1873, the prize for winning the Open Championship was The Challenge Belt but after much discussion between the host golf courses at the time, a motion was passed to purchase a new trophy with Prestwick, the Honourable Company of Edinburgh Golfers and The Royal and Ancient Golf Club each pitching in £10 for a new trophy.

-The first time the Claret Jug was awarded was at The Open at St.Andrews was 1873 which was won by Tom Kidd.
+The first time the Claret Jug was awarded was at The Open at St.Andrews in 1873 which Tom Kidd won.
 But the first winner engraved on the trophy is Young Tom Morris, as he won in 1872 when the new trophy was supposed to be awarded.
 But it wasn’t ready in time.
 More on this at The Open website.